magpie-ea/magpie-site/getting-started/experiments.markdown

 };
 ```

 Second, there is `exp.views_seq` which is just an array of names of views that are defined in `views/views.js`.
 Views regulate all visuals and functionality and will be discussed at length below.
 The order of views in the `exp.views_seq` array defines the basic structure of the experiment.
 You can have a single view occur several times in this sequence.
 Third, there is `exp.trial_info` which contains all the information necessary to realize particular views, usually your main trials, giving specific information about which items participants see when.
-We will look into `exp.trial_info`.
+We will look into `exp.trial_info` in more depth next.

 ### Trial information & randomization